m-gal/first_steps/README.md

 # CodeSampleR

-This repository contains the samples of my code on R
+This repository contains the samples of my codes and reports.